kurazu/promises/article/promises.md

 The `Promise` constructor always receives one argument: a function called the *executor*.
 This *executor* is called **synchronously** from within the `Promise` constructor and the API exposes to it two callback functions: one for resolving the `Promise` (success callback, usually named `resolve`) and one for rejecting it (error callback, usually named `reject`).
 The *executor* usuall starts an asynchronous operation and then it uses the two callbacks to signal to the `Promise` that the operation either succeeded or failed.

 Both callbacks only accept one parameter.
 This single parameter will be the one that handlers attached to the `Promise` will later receive as the single argument.
 There is no use in passing multiple parameters.
-If you need to pass more than one value, resolve your promise with an `Array` of values and parse the `Array` back in your handler.
+If you need to pass more than one value, resolve your `Promise` with an `Array` of values and parse the `Array` back in your handler.

 The argument to either `resolve` or `reject` callback can be any value.
-It can be a `Number`, `String`, `Object`, `null`, `undefined` or an `Error` instance. `Promise`s don't care.
+It can be a `Number`, a `String`, an `Object`, `null`, `undefined` or an `Error` instance. `Promise`s don't care.
 You can `reject` the `Promise` with something that is not an `Error` instance.

 ### States